 In this episode:

 The mastermind behind the show that was the precursor to modern day reality TV, Robin Leach, is on the phone talking about Lifestyles of the Rich and Famous.
-Robin globe trotted for 14 years wowing audiences with the mind boggling wealth and extravagances of the super rich.
-Part 1 of a 2-part interview will answer the question; Did Robin pilfer anything from any of those incredible estates and mansions?
-Then it's on to a discussion of two utterly fabulous cookbook finds, White Trash Cooking and Manifold Destiny.
+Robin globe trotted for 14 years wowing audiences with the mind boggling wealth and extravagances of the super rich and famous.
+Then it's on to two utterly fabulous and quite unusual cookbook finds, "White Trash Cooking" and "Manifold Destiny".
 And everyone knows that James Bond was always armed with the coolest of gadgets.
-There are many novel, techno-wiz type devices on the market these days and Cupcakes shares a few of them with listeners.
-A regular segment of What's It Mean will explain slang terms including a few from Down Under.
+There are many techno-wiz type devices on the market these days and Cupcakes shares a few of them.
+What's It Mean defines slang terms including one from George Carlin.

 Episode 7 - Publish Date: July 5, 2008 Listen